Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 **During development:**
 * Jumbotron overflow:
     * Removed margins and padding and added height in media querie.
 * Columns not nicely spaced:
     * Set margins on top and bottoms.
 * Anchor link about ID not jumping to right place:
-    *
+    * Still figuring that one out.

-Rows to close to each other:
+* Rows to close to each other:
     * Set margins and padding.

-Content not centering on mobile:
+* Content not centering on mobile:
     * Margin and padding (not completely resolved).

 **From validation/testing**

+* Nav section didnt have a heading, got flagged by html validator.
+    * Changed section tag for div, as nav doesnt need a heading per se.
 * Double a tag on lines with links:
     * Removed a from target tag.
 * Possible misuse of aria-label:
     * Moved aria-label and rel from the i tag to the a tag, where they belong.

-## Deployment ##
+## Deployment: ##
 ---
 Aloy: from Outcast to Heroin was developed on GitPod, using git and GitHub to host the repository.